 Step Three – Stop Putting yourself down

 When you put yourself down you decrease your ability to live in a positive way.
 It is one thing being modest but another being downright passive.
-Passive people are not happy or positive people.
-If you want to be stop putting yourself down then learn to look people in the eye, smile, hold your body upright and say “thank you” when someone tells you that the dress you are wearing suits you.
+Passive people are not happy positive people.
+If you want to be stop putting yourself down learn to look people in the eye, smile, hold your body upright and say “thank you” when someone tells you that the dress you are wearing suits you.
 Avoid comments like “this old thing” If you catch yourself putting yourself down – stop.
-Instead of saying, “I’m useless”, “I can’t” or “typical of me to get it wrong” say, “I found that hard” or “I guess it will take a bit more practice”
+Instead of saying, “I’m useless”, “I can’t” or “typical of me to get it wrong” say, “I found that hard” or “I guess it will take a bit more practice”.
+Things can be hard and they do need practice but statements such as this mean you are in control and not a victim.

 Step Four – Just because you think it doesn’t mean it’s true